iretiola-007/NovaScript/README.md

 ---

 ## 5. Built-in Functions
-Kyvera currently includes basic built-in functionality such as the shutsuryok statement (*in English, it's the print function*).
+Kyvera currently includes basic built-in functionality such as the shutsuryoku statement (*in English, it's the print function*).
 More built-in functions will be added over time.

 ---